BodenmillerGroup/cyTOFcompensation/scripts/correlation_analysis.md

 Based on the data generated above, the change in  number of significant single cell marker correlations per cluster is investigated.
 This is the basis for figure 3C.

-Not shown in the paper is the 'classical' compensation, which leads to sometimes quite a significant amount of artifical correlations due to slight overcompen.
+Not shown in the paper is the 'classical' compensation, which leads to sometimes quite a significant amount of artifical correlations due to slight overcompensation.
 This is another argument for the NNLS.